AdaCore/aws/docs/source/high_level_services.rst

     the URI used to access the resource.

   *POSITION*
-    the position in the waiting line (not counting the current served clients).
+    the position in the waiting line (not counting the clients being currently served).

 *aws_download_manager_start.thtml*
   This template is used for sending a message to the client when the